 Distance from Las Vegas: 147 miles, 2 hour drive

-If you’re obsessed with the idea of aliens, boy has Vegas has got the perfect excursion for you.
+If you’re obsessed with the idea of aliens and the unknown, boy, has Vegas got the perfect excursion for you.
 On this 10-hour day trip to Area 51, you’ll get a wonderful alien-themed day out with an expert guide who’ll provide you with lots of information, UFO stories, and stops at key locations that scream government secrets.

 Start by seeing the top-secret Janet Airlines at McCarran International Airport, known for transporting workers to the mysterious Area 51 daily.

 Travel along the “Extraterrestrial Highway” to the world-famous Little A’le’ Inn, featured in movies like Independence Day.
-Here, you can dive into a wealth of information and pick up unique souvenirs while enjoying a tasty Alien Burger.
 The tour continues to the infamous Black Mailbox, a sacred meeting spot for UFO enthusiasts, before reaching the perimeter of Area 51.

 Distance from Las Vegas: 20 miles, 25 minute drive

-Red Rock Canyon is locally famous for its unique rock formations painted in shades of red and orange against a backdrop of clear blue skies.
+Red Rock Canyon is locally loved for its pretty red/orange rock formations and easy-to-access hikes.

-Because you can get there in just about 25-30 minutes from the Strip, we like to go there for our early morning hikes.
-There are both easy and challenging trails to choose from, making this a great option if you want to burn off all those Las Vegas buffet calories.
+Because you can get there in just about 25-30 minutes from the Strip, Vegas locals love early morning hikes there.
+There are both easy and challenging trails to choose from, making this a great option for those who want to burn off the calories from a Las Vegas buffet.

 Some of the most popular hikes here include the Calico Tanks Trail (2.2 miles roundtrip), Turtlehead Peak Trail (4.6 miles roundtrip), and Ice Box Canyon Trail (2.3 miles roundtrip).